Projectiles, like all matter, are subject to gravity.

 - Arrows and crossbow bolts do this in Dark Souls.
 They fly perfectly straight until they hit their maximum range and plummet to the ground.

 - Played painfully straight in all the ARMA games: all rockets and recoilless projectiles travel in a perfectly straight line until they explode.
-It's especially puzzling since ARMA's predecessor, Operation Flashpoint, handled the same weapons perfectly.
+It's especially puzzling given both that ARMA's predecessor, Operation Flashpoint, handled the same weapons perfectly, and that bullet-firing weapons still are affected by gravity.

 - Gunnerkrigg Court used a variant — while the distance the arrow traveled wasn't enough to create significant arc, hitting another arrow in flight along the way should definitely have changed its direction.

-- The Order of the Stick uses this most of the time.
-Though they are often at ranges where the arc would be negligible.
+- The Order of the Stick uses this most of the time, occasionally with motion lines demonstrating a straight flight path.
+Though they are often at ranges where the arc would be negligible anyway.

 - Justified in Worm, in which Flechette has a superpower that explicitly allows her to imbue projectiles with an effect that lets them ignore gravity, as well as several other laws of physics.